pptz/disk-write-profiling-fio/README.md

    * The Bottleneck: The RAM disk was created using the legacy ramdiskadm driver and UFS.
 This driver is often single-threaded or constrained by older kernel code paths.
    * Conclusion: On illumos, ZFS is a better "RAM disk" than an actual RAM disk.
 The 5.5 GB/s read speed proves you are reading directly from the ARC (RAM), not physical storage.

-2. Read vs. Write: The "Read-Ahead" Advantage
+2. Read vs. Write: The "Read-Ahead" Advantage:
    In almost every local test, Read is significantly faster than Write.
-   * Write Overhead: Even with optimizations, writes require metadata updates (updating the journal or ZFS Uberblock), space allocation, and "blocking" calls to ensure the data is persisted.
+   * Write Overhead: Even with optimizations, writes require metadata updates (updating the journal or ZFS Uberblock), space allocation, and blocking calls to ensure the data is persisted.
    * Read Optimization: Modern kernels use Read-Ahead.
 When they detect a sequential read (like dd or fio do), the OS pre-fetches the next several megabytes into cache before the application even asks for them.
 This hides the latency of the storage media.

 3. MacBook Air M1 Performance:
-   The MacBook's RAM Local performance (~5.2 GB/s) is incredibly high.
+   The MacBook's RAM Local performance (~5 GB/s) is incredibly high.
    * Unified Memory Architecture: On Apple Silicon, the CPU and GPU share the same memory pool with extremely wide, high-bandwidth buses.
 The macOS hdiutil ramdisk is highly optimized to leverage this, resulting in throughput that nears the theoretical limits of the memory hardware.
-   * The NFS "Tax": Notice the drop on the Mac from 5220 MB/s (Local) to 929 MB/s (NFS).
-This represents the "Network Protocol Tax"—the overhead of the TCP/IP stack, context switching between the application and the nfsd daemon, and the NFSv3 protocol's own management overhead.
+   * The NFS "Tax": Notice the drop on the Mac from 5200 MB/s (Local) to 970 MB/s and less (NFS, local).
+This represents the overhead of the TCP/IP stack, context switching between the application and the nfsd daemon, and the NFSv3 protocol's management overhead.

 4. Linux VM: The "Host Cache" Effect
-   On the Linux VM, the Local Disk (1926 MB/s) actually outperformed the Guest's RAM Disk (1647 MB/s).
+   On the Linux VM, the Local Disk (~2 GB/s) outperformed the Guest's RAM Disk (~1 GB/s) for Writes.
-   * Double Caching: In a Virtual Machine, the "Local Disk" is usually just a file on the Host OS.
+   * Double Caching: In a Virtual Machine, the "Local Disk" is likely just a file on the Host OS.
 Even if the cache is cleared/flushed inside the Linux VM (using drop_caches), the Host OS (Windows) likely still has that file in its RAM.
    * Result: We are not benchmarking the guest's disk, we are benchmarking the host's RAM speed through the hypervisor's virtio-blk driver.